kevinuduji/politic-ai/README.md

 - Test your changes thoroughly before submitting
 - Update documentation if you're changing functionality

-### Areas for Contribution

-- 🐛 Bug fixes and performance improvements
-- ✨ New features and debate formats
-- 🎨 UI/UX enhancements
-- 📚 Documentation improvements
-- 🧪 Test coverage expansion

 ## ⚠️ Disclaimer

 This tool generates AI-based political debates for **educational and entertainment purposes only**.
 Please note:

 - Generated content does not represent the views or opinions of the developers
-- Debates are created by AI and may not reflect real-world political positions accurately
+- AI creates debates and may not reflect real-world political positions accurately
 - Content should not be used as a primary source for political decision-making or research
 - AI-generated arguments may contain biases present in training data
 - Users should critically evaluate all generated content and seek multiple sources for important topics